 This topic will review issues related to fractures of the triquetrum.
 General overviews of wrist pain and carpal fractures, as well as topics devoted to other specific carpal fractures in adults, are presented separately.
 (See "Evaluation of the adult with acute wrist pain" and "Evaluation of the adult with subacute or chronic wrist pain" and "Overview of carpal fractures" and "Scaphoid fractures" and "Hamate fractures" and "Lunate fractures" and "Capitate fractures".)

 Hand fractures are among the most common of the extremity injuries, accounting for about 18 percent of all fractures.
-Carpal bone fractures comprise between 8 and 19 percent of hand fractures .
+Carpal bone fractures comprise upwards of 8 percent of hand fractures .
 Fractures to bones of the proximal carpal row—comprising the scaphoid, lunate, triquetrum and pisiform bones—are most frequent.
 The triquetrum is the second most common carpal fracture after the scaphoid, representing 13 to 28 percent of all carpal bone injuries [1-4].

 The triquetrum is located just distal to the ulna and the triangular fibrocartilage complex (TFCC), and proximal to the base of the hamate (image 1 and figure 1 and figure 2).
 The triquetrum is a small, pyramid-shaped bone that is largely covered in ligaments that connect it to surrounding structures.
 The triquetrum articulates with three bones: lunate, pisiform, and hamate.
 The lateral surface of the triquetrum is flat and articulates with the lunate, to which it is attached by the lunotriquetral ligament.
 The distal end faces laterally forming the sinuous, concave facet that articulates with the hamate bone.
 The ventromedial facet that articulates with the pisiform bone is oval shaped.
 The proximal end of the triquetrum forms a smooth facet for articulation with the TFCC and distal radioulnar joint.
 The anatomy of the wrist is discussed in greater detail separately.
 (See "Anatomy and basic biomechanics of the wrist".)